In this section

 - At the end of the procedure, you and your child will return to the physician's office to have the electrodes removed and the monitor discontinued.
 Alternatively, you may be instructed to do this yourself at a certain time and date.

-Depending on the results of the Holter monitor, additional tests or procedures may be scheduled to gather further diagnostic information.
+Depending on the results of the Holter monitor test, additional assessments or procedures may be scheduled to gather further diagnostic information.

 We believe patient families have a right to know what level of care we provide.
 Review our quality and outcomes reports.